Skip to main content

 Tari (তারি)

-A fermented palm sap beverage.
-Locally produced and consumed, primarily in rural areas.
+A drink made from fermented palm sap, produced and drunk locally, mostly in rural areas.

 otherlow